 BNPP does not consider ESG risks as a stand-alone risk category, but rather as factors affecting various risk categories such as credit, market and operational risks.
-Accordingly, the BNPP Group is progressively integrating the assessment of these risks into its risk management system.
-ESG risk factors, including the subset of climate and environmental risk factors, are among the risk factors taken into account by contributors to the BNPP Group's risk identification process and to which they apply a risk assessment based on short to medium-term (three or four years) as well as long-term scenarios.
-In addition, to enhance its 2023 risk identification process, the BNPP Group identified several major risk trends or threats that are directly or indirectly linked to climate change and that must be considered when updating the Group Risk Inventory.
-These trends and threats include the evolutions in insurance and reinsurance markets; customers' expectations regarding climate-related concerns and the impact of consumerism; investors' financial expectations in the context of increased climate and environmental risks; updated assessments of the economic impact of climate change and energy transition; demand-supply gaps for natural resources; risks induced by ecosystems collapse and damage to ecosystem services; threats to health and resistance of pathogenic agents;; the focus on banks' role in ESG matters and related reputational risks; and widening inequalities, societal polarisation and social unrest related to climate and environmental issues.
+Accordingly, BNPP is progressively integrating the assessment of these risks into its risk management system.
+ESG risk factors, including the subset of climate and environmental risk factors, are among the risk factors taken into account by contributors to the BNPP Group's risk identification process and to which they apply a risk assessment based on short to medium-term (three or four years) as well as longer-term scenarios.
+In 2022, the BNPP Group identified several major risk factors that are directly or indirectly linked to climate change, including possible changes in the insurance and reinsurance markets; customer expectations and the impact of consumerism; investors' financial expectations; climate change and the energy transition; threats to health and the environment; and the focus on banks' role in ESG matters generally.
 The BNPP Group monitors these risks in the conduct of its business, in the conduct of its counterparties' business, and in its investments on its own behalf and on behalf of third parties.
 In this respect, the specific credit policies and the General Credit Policy have been enhanced as from 2012 and 2014, respectively, with the addition of clauses relating to social and environmental responsibility.
 In addition, the development of regulatory requirements in this area could lead to an increase in litigation against financial institutions in relation to climate change and other related issues.
 The BNPP Group could thus be held liable for transaction execution failings such as inadequate assessment of the environmental, social and governance criteria of certain financial products.

-In addition, sector-specific policies including to rule out financing certain sectors defined by ESG criteria have also been implemented and the BNPP Group will have to adapt its business and in particular its counterparty screening accordingly in order to achieve its strategic objectives (see section 1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends), the trading price of its securities could be adversely affected).
-Specifically, by way of example, the results of the BNPP Group's ESG analysis may lead it to withdraw from a client relationship (unsatisfactory results), place a client relationship under review and regular monitoring (intermediate results), or enter into a new (or continue an existing) client relationship (satisfactory results).
+In addition, the implementation of sector-specific policies including to rule out financing certain sectors due to environmental, social and governance considerations and the BNP Paribas Group will have to adapt its business and in particular its counterparty screening accordingly in order to achieve its strategic objectives (see section 1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends).
+For example, the results of the BNPP Group's ESG analysis may lead it to withdraw from a client relationship (unsatisfactory results), place a client relationship under review and regular monitoring (intermediate results), or enter into a new (or continue an existing) client relationship (satisfactory results).
 Similarly, the BNPP Group's assessment of the effectiveness of ESG risk management at the investee entity may lead it to divest from existing investments or affect its decision whether to make new investments.
-Notwithstanding its efforts to combat climate change and monitor the related risks, the physical, transitional or liability risks related to climate change, or any delay or failure to implement ESG risk management, could have a material adverse effect on the BNPP Group's business, financial condition or reputation."
+Notwithstanding its efforts to combat climate change and monitor the related risks, the physical, transitional or liability risks related to climate change, or any delay or failure to implement ESG risk management, could have a material adverse effect on the Group's business, financial condition or reputation.

-24. In Chapter 1 RISK FACTORS, the risk factor 1.7.5 Risk of changes in certain holdings in credit or financial institutions shall be deleted and replaced as follows:
+1.7.5 Risk of changes in certain holdings in credit or financial institutions

-"Certain classes of assets may carry a high risk-weight of 250%.
+Certain classes of assets may carry a high risk-weight of 250%.
 They include: credit or financial institutions consolidated under the equity method within the prudential scope (excluding insurance); significant financial interest in credit or financial institutions in which the BNPP Group holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.